 What a maintainable setup looks like

-If you only change one or two records a year, the dashboard may still be the cheaper tool.
-The API earns its keep when repeatability, auditability, and handover matter more than raw speed.
-If you want that workflow set up properly without turning DNS management into a bigger project than it needs to be, Greg can help.
+If you only change one or two records a year, the dashboard is still probably cheaper.
+But if launches, migrations, or agency handovers keep touching DNS, a small Cloudflare API workflow quickly pays for itself in fewer mistakes and clearer ownership.
+If you want that set up cleanly without turning DNS into a bigger project than it needs to be, talk with Greg about a safer Cloudflare DNS workflow.

 Need help with this kind of work?